Cnturion/mla-c01-notes/README.md

   - May create datasets with custom SQL from redshift and snowflake.
   - <b>Security</b>
       - can integrate with KMS, customer master keys only.
-      - SSL in transit
+      - SSL in transit.
       - IAM can restrict who can do what.
-      - CloudWatch and CloudTrail
+      - CloudWatch and CloudTrail.

+<h3>Amazon Athena</h3>

+- Serverless interactive queries of S3 data.
+- Supports CSV, TSV, JSCON, ORC, Parquet, Avro.
+- Supports structured, unstructured, or semi-structured data.
+- Examples: ad-hoc queries of web logs, staging data before loading to redshift, analyze CloudTrail logs / CloudFront / VPC / ELB etc logs in S3.
+- Integrates with Jupyter, Zeppelin, RStudions notebooks.